Azure/custom-ai-on-azure/tutorials/README.md

 # Tutorials
+These tutorials are categorized by scenario and thus often contains multiple Azure components.

+### Using Azure Functions to provision a DSVM for periodic batch scoring
+Azure functions can be used with the DSVM to automate your batch scoring jobs.

+1. Deploy your DSVM from Azure Functions
+2. Automate your Azure Function to read & write data from Blob Storage

+Please see this architecture [link] reference for a full end-to-end batch scoring sceanrio with Spark on AZTK.

 ### Deploy your Spark model to AZTK for batch processing/training/scoring
 AZTK allows you to deploy, manage and run Apache Spark clusters in a simple and cost-efficient way.